 The benefit to this approach is it’s a chance for people who might otherwise use a bonus on something “boring” like putting it towards bills to use it for something fun.
 As a result, it feels more like a gift.

-4. Send a Bonus Box.
+4. Send a care package.

 You can curate a box full of items to send to your employees’ houses.
 This is a great option for remote teams.
 You can include anything from gift cards to games to company swag to winter gear.
 (Or you can include an AwardCode in each box, giving your employees points to use on their own gifts!)

 If you’re employees can’t be together, send a party-in-a-box.
 You can send drinks, snacks, a present, and even decorations.